 In order to certify EarthCraft single family projects, a builder must first become a certified builder member.
 Prerequisites:

-- ENERGY STAR Partner – Only builders pursuing EarthCraft Gold or Platinum certification must register with the Environmental Protection Agency as ENERGY STAR Partners
+- ENERGY STAR Partner – Only builders pursuing ENERGY STAR certification must register with the Environmental Protection Agency as ENERGY STAR Partners.

 - Attend EarthCraft Building Professional Training – This one day training covers the EarthCraft House program including participant roles and responsibilities, program guidelines and requirements, and the project certification process.

-- Submit program application online with the $150 annual membership fee
+- Complete online membership application with the $150 annual membership fee.

 Once the application is processed, the builder will receive a builder membership confirmation email and will be listed on our website.